sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 Consider this: The smallest standard IPv6 assignment is a `/64`.
 That single subnet contains `18,446,744,073,709,551,616` addresses.
 You could fit the entire global IPv4 routing table inside that one subnet **4.3 billion times over**.

-If I treated every IP equally, a single home router with IPv6 would statistically obliterate a city hosting the entire legacy IPv4 internet.
+If I treated every IP equally, a single home router with IPv6 would statistically obliterate a city hosting the entire legacy IPv4 Internet.

 - Total IPv6 Addresses: `340,282,366,920,938,463,463,374,607,431,768,211,456` or `340.28 undecillion`
 - Total IPv4 Addresses: `4,294,967,296` or `4.29 billion`

-Maybe next year I can tackle the normalization problem and incorporate IPv6 BGP routes to the map, but not today!
+IPv6 will require a fundamentally different dominance model that deserves its own treatment and time.
+Maybe next year!

+#### Defining Logical Dominance

+Logical Dominance is calculated by summing the number of unique IPv4 addresses originated by an ASN and attributed to a given city.
+Overlapping prefixes are deduplicated using longest-prefix normalization so that no address space is counted twice.

 #### Finding the Truth in the Noise